-It’s not really a question of which Gili Island is best but which is best for your style of travel.
+It’s not really a question of which is the best Gili Island but which is best for your style of travel.
 Each Gili has its own personality, so choose wisely!

 Backpacker’s Paradise: Gili Trawangan

 The biggest and most built-up of the three Gilis, Gili Trawangan (Gili T for short) caters to the European backpacker and flashpacker crowd.
 When you tell local people you’re going to Gili T, they often react with surprise and stop just short of saying “Why?!?”

 Despite all the warnings, we liked Gili T a lot more than we expected to.

 There are beachside bars a la Cocktail, the movie.
 They play mellow dance tunes and cheesy pop hits while offering 2-for-1 happy hours featuring sketchy bootleg booze.